Yuyang-Song/GenRewrite/README.md

-an unofficial implementation of paper "Query Rewriting via Large Language Models"
+An unofficial implementation of paper "Query Rewriting via Large Language Models"

 1. pip install -r requirement.txt
 2. please download longformer in huggenface to enable the embedding moodule.(using download.py in prepare file)